-At the moment, The Old Weavers Restaurant has an absolutely fabulous offer available in conjunction with The Canterbury Punting Company you can dine from their exclusive Dine & Punt Menu for just £16.99 per person and enjoy a 40-minute punt down the river with comical and historical commentary along the way.
+At the moment, The Old Weavers Restaurant has a fabulous offer available in conjunction with The Canterbury Punting Company.
+You can dine from their exclusive Dine & Punt Menu for just £16.99 per person and enjoy a 40-minute punt down the river with comical and historical commentary along the way.*

 The standard menu prices are reasonable for the quality of the food.
-In particular, the lunch menu is outstanding value, however, be aware that you do need to request the Dine & Punt menu, which is different from the standard menu.
+In particular, the lunch menu is of outstanding value; however, be aware that you do need to request the Dine & Punt menu, which is different from the standard menu.

 Also, bear in mind that although you can see a punt on the river near to the restaurant, that company isn’t the punting route associated with the Dine & Punt offer, nor is the next one close by.